ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/parameterized-queries-cli.md

 {"column0":83}
 ```

-This output format can be passed as input to the next YQL query command.
+This output can be passed as input to the next YQL query command.

 #### Streaming processing with joining parameter values from different sources {#example-iterate-union}

-For example, you need to run your query thrice, with the following sets of values for the`a` and `b` parameters:
+For example, you need to run your query thrice, with the following sets of values for the `a` and `b` parameters:

 1. `a` = 10, `b` = 100
 2. `a` = 15, `b` = 100